elazarg/gender_dots/README.md

 available [here](https://github.com/elazarg/nakdimon), on your local machine.

 Morfix prohibit using automated tools for diacritization, so to run them you must use the online GUI: https://nakdan.morfix.co.il/nikud/Demo

+If you only wish to print statistics for already-diacritized dataset, pass the flag `no-classify`